Understanding Defense Mechanisms in Psychology | ICHARS

 Conclusion:

-So, as we can see above, the first line of defence of the human mind is the defence mechanism.
+So, as we can see above, the first line of defense of the human mind is the defense mechanism.
 They are a way of life and make it possible for us as individuals to stay sane and safe to a certain extent by not immediately reacting to challenging times.